Formal Analysis of Real-time Requirements

 events connected by a gate and an algorithm of deducing time relations between failures in minimal cut sets based on the relationships defined for each gate in a tree.

 It also defines an algorithm for deducing timing requirements to be imposed on influencable events in order to make the analysed system safer.
+A tool supporting the methodology has been implemented and used to validate the methodology in two case studies.

 The results achieved till 1997 have been partially summarized in PhD thesis presented at the Gdansk University of Technology in 1997.